Board-Pandas/the-board-game-idea/README.md

 Shield: Has an element but no (effectively 1) HP.
 A character with a shield cannot be damaged until the shields are removed.

-Action:
+Action: An action costs 1 of the available actions for a player's turn (usually, 3 actions per turn).
 Any of:
-* Gather Resources - Move (number of players) from Unknown Spells to Known Spells
+* Research - Move (number of players) from Unknown Spells to Known Spells.
+If (number of players) is larger than the number of remaining Unknown Spells, take 1 damage for each attempt to draw from nothing.
 * Cast a Spell - Caster can use the spell on any adjacent targets, or self.
-Requires having enough mana available to cast.
-Mana cost is equivalent to the rank of the spell.
-(Class Abilities may break this rule.)
 * Teach a Spell - Target can give a spell to any other player.
 (Or NPC.)
 Has no range limit.
 * Learn a Spell - Learn any 2 spells from the Known spells.
 Move them to your hand.
 * Movement - Navigate the map.
 Move the number of spaces equal to the rank of the card used.
 After using a spell to move, the spell goes to Unknown.